fetch-rewards/receipt-processor-challenge/README.md

 Provide any instructions required to run your application.

 Data does not need to persist when your application stops.
 It is sufficient to store information in memory.
-There are too many different database solutions, we won't install a database on our system to test your application.
+There are too many different database solutions, we will not be installing a database on our system when testing your application.

 ## Language Selection